NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.3-service-accounts.md

 1. attach service account to resource
 2. impersonate a service account

 Useful commands:

 - `gcloud iam service-accounts list`
 - `gcloud iam service-accounts create ${accountId} --display-name='${displayName}'`
 - `gcloud projects add-iam-policy-binding ${projectId} --member 'serviceAccount:${email}' --role '${role}'`

+> [!NOTE]
+> To change a VM's service account, you need to stop the VM first.

+## Best practices

+- audit service accounts and keys
+- delete service account keys that are not used
+- least privilege principle
+- create a service account for each service granting only the permissions needed
+- take advanage of IAM API to implement key rotation